Backseat Mafia

 Recently, Backseat Mafia caught Vandal on tour Australian with Deftones, where she steadily bent (perhaps) sceptical fans toward her world through sheer force of performance.
 That same unpredictability drives Looking For People To Unfollow.
 The album rarely settles long enough to become comfortable.

 There’s also something worth noting about timing here.
 Just as Genesis Owusu delivered one of the strongest Australian releases of the year, Vandal returns with a record equally uninterested in playing safely within genre lines.
-Both artists, children of immigrant families, are making some of the country’s most forward-thinking music at the exact moment political discourse continues obsessing immigration.
+Both artists, children of immigrant families, are making some of the country’s most forward-thinking music at the exact moment political discourse continues obsessing about immigration.
 Neither album turns that reality into a slogan, but its presence lingers anyway.

 Share this: